Committees | Moorpark Chamber of Commerce

 Next Meeting May 1, 2024 @12:00 noon – High Street Arts Center Board Room

 Ambassadors help with Chamber events and get extra exposure for their business.
-This Committee is lead by board member Jeff Oakes.
+This Committee is lead by board member Eric Arnaud.
 To learn more or to become an ambassador please call the office.
 Click Here to see current ambassadors.

 Please see our calendar for our meeting schedule.